c-myang/viz_and_eda/eda.md

 un-tidying.
 For example, the table below shows month-by-month average max temperatures in a more human-readable format.

+You can use `knitr::kable` to nicely render your dataframe for R Markdown!

 ``` r
 weather_df %>%
   group_by(name, month) %>%